kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 ## Choice of Tone Marks

-The tone marks I chose were based off of three principles:
+The tone marks I chose were based off of four principles:

-1. Familiarity and compatibility with existing systems, namely Vietnamese, pinyin, and the Yale romanization with tone marks.
+- Familiarity and compatibility with existing systems, namely Vietnamese, pinyin, and the Yale romanization with tone marks.
 This is difficult to define, but tone marks which appear in other systems should produce the same sounds in Cantonese whenever possible.
-2. Tone marks that are easy to interpret.
+- Tone marks that are easy to interpret.
-3. Visual distinctness of tone marks.
+- Visual distinctness of tone marks.
-4. Using [precomposed unicode characters](https://en.wikipedia.org/wiki/List_of_precomposed_Latin_characters_in_Unicode) for lexical items.
+- Using [precomposed unicode characters](https://en.wikipedia.org/wiki/List_of_precomposed_Latin_characters_in_Unicode) for lexical items.
 Generally, we need tone marks that are available for all vowels _aeiou_ and for the low tones (4-6) plus the changed tone (2) on the letter _n_.

 For tones 1-3 and 6, it is easy to satisfy all of these criteria.